Elements-Agency/benjaminjyoung/content/artwork/massillon-helmet/index.md

 ## Artwork Purchase Options ##

 The original is currently being framed, and pending to be listed for sale.
-Price after proffesional framing with be $799.
-Print option coming soon as well.
+Price after professional framing with be $799.
+[Sign up for my newsletter](#footer), to be updated when the original is for sale.